 Along with Form I-129, the petitioner must include evidence of eligibility.
 Both the petitioning organization and the religious worker must satisfy certain requirements.

-The petitioning organization must show how the religious worker (non-immigrant or immigrant) will be supported in the United States.
+The petitioning organization must show how the religious worker seeking an R-1 visa (nonimmigrant or immigrant) will be supported in the United States.
 If self-support is claimed, the petitioner must submit verifiable evidence* that he or she is participating in an established program for temporary, uncompensated missionary work within the petitioning organization.
 The program must be part of a broader, international program of missionary work sponsored by the petitioning agency.

 *The following items are considered verifiable evidence of how the organization will compensate the religious worker, including specific monetary or in-kind compensation:

 - Past records of compensation for similar positions.

 - A budget showing money set aside for salaries, leases, etc.

 - Documentation that room and board will be provided to the religious worker.

 Copies of the beneficiary’s bank record or budget documenting the sources of self-support.
 These may include, but are not limited to, personal or family savings, room and board with host families in the United States, donations from the denomination’s churches, or other verifiable evidence.